nehachede/nehachede.github.io/_projects/7-health-outcomes-pred-DM.md

 - Numerical features were standardized to align scales across domains
 - Highly skewed variables (e.g., cholesterol, micronutrients) were transformed using Box-Cox

-<i>If you would like to explore or work with the data yourself, it is publicly available through the CDC: (NHANES 2013–2014 cycle)[https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?Cycle=2021-2023].</i>
+<i>If you would like to explore or work with the data yourself, it is publicly available through the CDC: [NHANES 2013–2014 cycle](https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?Cycle=2021-2023).</i>

 ### Analytical Approach